Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 The plastic-bodied Nest Thermostat E costs less than the stainless steel Nest to begin with, and it's just as smart.
 Target will offer it for $30 off on Black Friday, but the best deal we've seen comes from Dell, where you can score one for $70 off starting on Nov.
 21. That's the best price on this thermostat that I've ever seen.

-Here's a terrific deal on Nest's excellent video doorbell, which our camera and doorbell pro Megan Wollerton called "the smartest video doorbell available today." $70 off is about as much as a discount as we've ever seen on it -- look for the deal in-store at Lowe's and also Kohl's starting on Thanksgiving Day, Nov.
-22.
+Here's a terrific deal on Nest's excellent video doorbell, which our camera and doorbell pro Megan Wollerton called "the smartest video doorbell available today." $70 off is about as much of a discount as we've ever seen on it -- look for the deal in-store at Lowe's and also Kohl's starting on Thanksgiving Day, Nov.
+22. Dell will also offer it online starting the day before Thanksgiving.

-Kohl's also says that some deals will be available online starting Nov.
-19, so check back that Monday to see if you can score this deal early.
-And again, the in-store credit deal at Kohl's will net you an extra $45 to shop with.
-You'll also find the deal at Dell starting Nov.
-21.
+Kohl's says that some Black Friday specials will be available online starting Nov.
+19, so check back that Monday to see if you can score this doorbell deal early.
+And again, the in-store credit offer at Kohl's will net you an extra $45 to shop with.

 It's not the biggest doorbuster I've ever seen (especially for a piece of tech that's been out for a few years now), but hey, here's Nest's smart smoke detector marked down by $20.
 Dell will have the same deal online starting on Nov.
 21.